scottericpetersen/pro-audio-on-linux/README.md

 ***ALSA*** provides hardware interfacing and device drivers for audio hardware (input and output.)
 Because it is part of the kernel, ALSA is present on Linux systems.

-One important "feature" of ALSA that shows why the following sections on audio servers exist, is that it provides connection to system hardware (built-in or USB, etc) to *only one client* at a time.
+ALSA provides device connections (built-in or USB, etc) to *only one client* at a time.
 This means if you directly choose ALSA as the sound server of choice in your DAW, no other audio sources on your system (ex.
 Spotify running in a browser) will have access to the audio card.
+Server/mixers like Pipewire exist to provide broader and more flexible access to hardware and software devices.
+These server/mixers sit above ALSA in the audio stack.

-__Takeaway:__ If ALSA is misconfigured, or is not able to provide a driver for an audio device, that device will be unavailable to any server above ALSA like JACK, Pulse or Pipewire.
+__Takeaway:__ If ALSA is misconfigured or is not able to provide a driver for an audio device, that device will be unavailable to any server above ALSA like JACK, Pulse or Pipewire.
 If a device is unavailable (not seen or misconfigured) in Pulse, the problem may be either with Pulse or with ALSA or the device is not compatible with a Linux system.

 ## 2.b PulseAudio (server/mixer)

 ***Pulseaudio*** is a mixer/sound server that sits on top of ALSA and allows multiple programs and system components to access audio IO.
-Pulseaudio, through programs like ***pavucontrol***, also provides the ability to configure hardware devices and set volume levels using computer hardware buttons.
+Through programs like ***pavucontrol***, PulseAudio also provides configuration of hardware devices (muting, setting volume levels, etc) using computer hardware buttons.

 __Pulseaudio is not a low-latency application and therefore unsuitable for pro audio.__ However, your system probably still uses it for general audio mixing.

-__Takeaway:__ Most modern systems, even those that use pipewire as the default audio server, still have PulseAudio or compatibility libraries for it (pipewire-pulse) installed to provide components and GUIs for adjusting volumes, muting channels, and choosing different audio devices.
+__Takeaway:__ Most modern systems, even those that use pipewire as the default audio server, still have PulseAudio or compatibility libraries for it (pipewire-pulse) installed to provide components and GUIs for adjusting volumes, muting channels, and choosing different audio devices without having to edit config files or use the CLI.

 ## 2.c JACK (server/mixer)

 Jack Audio Connection Kit is the OG low-latency audio server/mixer.
 Most pro audio applications *want* it (ex.
 Ardour), and some *require* it (ex.
 SuperCollider).
 It can be tuned by editing its configuration files (jackd.conf) or using GUIs like such as QJackCTL or QPWGraph.

-A modern pro audio setup *not using pipewire* typically consists of JACK running on top of ALSA with PulseAudio and MIDI bridged to it to allow general system programs and devices to work seamlessly with JACK.
+A modern pro audio setup that does not use pipewire typically consists of JACK running on top of ALSA with PulseAudio and MIDI bridged to it to allow general system programs and devices to work seamlessly with JACK.

 ```
 ALSA MIDI -> bridge    ---